hernanceron/kuntur/README.md

 ### Definition
-Kigen is a framework developed by Everis with the objective of demystifying the process of building microservices following the best practices and using cutting edge technologies.
+Kigen is a framework developed by Everis with the objective of demystifying the process of building microservices following the best practices and focusing in modularity.

 ### Structure
 Our component is a Gradle project that contains many sub-projects.
 In order to understand